alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

 ##Using ICS

-If you only make export declarations occasionally you can use the online ICS (Import Control System).
+If you only make export declarations occasionally you can use the online ICS.

 ^This is a lengthy and complicated process - the vast majority of smaller exporters use a freight forwarder or agent to make a declaration for them.^